DARKER MELODIES

 The Tenants of Ladywell Manor first appeared in a Permuted Press anthology, Cthulhu Unbound 2.
 The Unfinished Basement originally appeared in a Miskatonic River Press anthology, Dead But Dreaming 2.
 Both of these were given Honorable Mentions by Ellen Datlow in their respective "Year's Best" years.
 The other stories are original in print in this edition, and were mainly written with this edition in mind, although the Midnight Eye novella, Rhythm and Booze, has been rattling around my head as a concept for a long time.

 I like the focus I have to bring to short stories, where you get in, get out and leave the reader wondering what just happened, like a great guitar solo or an intricate piano piece.
-Dark Melodies is something I've dreamed about since I started writing twenty years ago... a collection of supernatural stories by me, in hardcover, was all I wanted to achieve when I started out.
-And here it is, for which I will always be grateful.
-It's going to look great alongside the other books on my shelf, and I look forward to continuing to work with Dark Regions on new projects.
+Darker Melodies is something I've dreamed about since I started writing all those ago... a collection of supernatural stories by me, in hardcover, was all I wanted to achieve when I started out.
+And here it is.
+Shall we dance?

 Contents